-Solution: It’s better to publish early and often than to be flawless.
+Solution: It’s better to publish early and often than be flawless.

 Diminishing returns would be achieved.
-Therefore, though it’s fine to have mistakes, they aren’t disastrous.
+Therefore, though it’s OK to have mistakes, they aren’t disastrous.
 Having an impact on views and leads would be rare.

 Finally, the correction is simple.
 It’s nothing.
 Occasionally, try to set aside some time to enjoy your life.

 15. Employing an editorial calendar to blog regularly

 Misconception; that you can write a blog sporadically.

 Significant amounts of traffic can be generated the more frequently you publish.
 However, however critical is staying consistent when you’re just starting.
 It won’t be easy to form a daily habit if you produce five posts a week and then just two. inconsistency will cause your readers to become put off